laravel/docs/authentication.md

 #### Sample Password Reset Request Form

 You will simply need to provide an HTML view for the password reset request form.
-Here is a sample form to get you started:
+This view shuold be placed at `resources/views/auth/password.blade.php` Here is a sample form to get you started:

     <form method="POST" action="/password/email">
         {{ csrf_field() }}